chaseleif/km003c/README.md

 The amperage received can be either negative or positive.

-To address this, the value received must be treated as a 32-bit integer to obtain the correct value.
+To address this, the value received must be (and it) treated as a 32-bit integer to obtain the correct value.

 This was not observed for the voltage, but could apply to voltage or any of the signed integer types in the data.